How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 “The antihistamine made me sick.”

-“Their drug of choice these days.
-Stay away from hospitals.
-That goes for prescription drugs too.”
+“Their drug of choice nowadays.
+Stay away from hospitals and prescription drugs.”

-“Go home, wet a wash cloth, wrap it around a handful of ice, pour a little aloe on the cloth, and hold it on your face.
-Twenty minutes on if you can, twenty minutes off, and repeat.
+“Go home, wet a washcloth, wrap it around a handful of ice, pour a little aloe on the cloth, and hold it on your face.
+Twenty minutes on, twenty minutes off, and repeat.
 In between, drink an ounce or two of the aloe.”

 I must have made a face.

 “You heard me, drink it.
-The swelling will go down within in an hour or two.”
+The swelling will go down within an hour or two.”

 So began my long, successful relationship with aloe.